PapaTutuWawa/moxxy/README.md

 by running `nix develop` to get a development shell including everything that is needed.

 Before building Moxxy, you need to generate all needed data classes.
 To do this, run `flutter pub get` to install all dependencies.
-Then run `flutter pub run build_runner run` to generate state data classes and the database schemata.
-After that, run `make data` to generate the library list, the xmpp-providers list and the command and event classes.
-After that is done, you can either build the app with `flutter build` or just run the app in development mode with `flutter run`
+Then run `flutter pub run build_runner build` to generate state classes, data classes and the database schemata.
+After that is done, you can either build the app with `flutter build apk --debug` to create a debug build, `flutter build apk --release` to create a relase build or just run the app in development mode with `flutter run`.

 After implementing a change or a feature, please ensure that nothing is broken by the change by running `flutter test` afterwards.
 Also make sure that the code passes the linter by